wininusthefirst/turbowarp-discord-rich-presence/README.md

 # Known Issues
 Since this application isn't attached to TurboWarp, you have to start it every time you open TurboWarp, which can get annoying.
 A fix for that will be coming soon.

+macOS Support is currently not working (as far as I know).
+A fix has not been found and macOS support might just be pulled altogether.